 Cure: Hauler has 48 hours to cure any reasonable complaint of unacceptable service.
 Failure to cure reasonable complaint of unacceptable service is an automatic termination of this Agreement.

-Risk of Loss and Insurance: At all times during the term of this Agreement, Hauler shall maintain, at Hauler‘s expense, the following:
+Risk of Loss and Insurance: At all times during the term of this Agreement, Hauler shall (i) maintain, at Hauler‘s expense, the following, and (ii) upon Client’s request, deliver certificates of insurance to Client evidencing the all such insurance:

 Workers' Compensation and Employer's Liability insurance